(Song of Songs)

 arrived in October, DOV relocated again from Boston and, on December 17, 2010, became the 15th

-resident (of a projected 396 when fully occupied in 2017.)
-The following week, on Christmas Day, our
+resident (of a projected 396 when fully occupied.)
+The following week, on Christmas Day, our Chaplain

-Chaplain Dov, attired in his snappy Santa Claus suit, complete with wig, boots, cap and spectacles, visited and distributed
+Dov, attired in his snappy Santa Claus suit, complete with wig, boots, cap and spectacles, visited and distributed more than

-more than 600 gifts provided by the JWV "Gift for a Yank" Program that began in 1946 by Eddie Cantor, one to every
+600 gifts provided by the JWV "Gift for a Yank" Program that began in 1946 by Eddie Cantor, one to every patient

-patient in the Wadsworth Hospital (known as VA Building 500) thanking each for his and her service to our country.
-As
+in the Wadsworth Hospital (known as VA Building 500) thanking each for his and her service to our country.
+As Santa,

-and 2018.
-Dov's dedicated service to veterans continued with speaking engagements honoring Black History Month; Martin
+2018.
+Dov's dedicated service to veterans continued with speaking engagements honoring Black History Month; Martin Luther

-Luther King, Jr. Day; eulogies for CALVET (WLA) residents; conducting funerals at the Los Angeles National Cemetery;
+King, Jr. Day; eulogies for CALVET (WLA) residents; conducting funerals at the Los Angeles National Cemetery; participation

-participation in Easter Services at the Hollywood Bowl and the annual Buddha Birthday Ceremonies and Regional Celebrations
+in Easter Services at the Hollywood Bowl and the annual Buddha Birthday Ceremonies and Regional Celebrations in San Dimas;

-in San Dimas; he performs weddings requested by the County of Los Angeles, and programs at the King Fahad Mosque.
-DOV
+he performs weddings requested by the County of Los Angeles, and programs at the King Fahad Mosque.
+DOV helped create

-as Chair of the Los Angeles County ACCESS ParaTransit CAC in 2015 and 2016; is a Board Member of the Los Angeles National
+the Los Angeles County ACCESS ParaTransit CAC in 2015 and 2016; is Vice President of the Los Angeles National Cemetery

-Cemetery Support Foundation; President of the Veterans Holiday Celebration, (providing holiday dinners, gifts and entertainment
+Support Foundation; Chairman of the Board of the Veterans Holiday Celebration, (providing holiday dinners, gifts and entertainment

 conducts Interfaith Passover Seders at the Maryvale Catholic Orphanage, at the Veterans Home of California (WLA) and